English National Opera: 2010–present

+In December 2018, ENO started offering free balcony tickets for Under 18s on Saturdays in an attempt to engage more young people with the opera.
+This scheme was expanded to Under 21s in 2021 to cover performances throughout the week, with free seats in all parts of the audiotorium.

-In November 2022, ENO was dropped from Arts Council England's National Portfolio, effectively cutting its income by £12.5 million a year.
+In November 2022, Arts Council England removed ENO from its National Portfolio, effectively cutting its income by £12.5 million a year.
 ENO initially responded with a statement that it was looking forward to 'creating a new base out of London, potentially in Manchester' in line with suggestions by the Arts Council.
 ENO later shared a petition to have its funding reinstated and to retain its London base at The London Coliseum.
+In January 2023, ACE and ENO released a joint statement that funding had been reinstated through to 2024, with an aim to "sustain a programme of work at the ENO’s home the London Coliseum, and at the same time help the ENO start planning for a new base outside London by 2026."
+In October 2023, Martyn Brabbins resigned as music director of ENO, with immediate effect, in protest at proposed personnel reductions to the company's music staff.
+Two months later, ENO announced the planned establishment of a "main base" in Greater Manchester by 2029.

+Jenny Mollica became interim chief executive officer (CEO) of the company in August 2023.
+In May 2024, ENO elevated Mollica to the post of its full CEO with immediate effect.
+In May 2025, ENO announced the appointment of André de Ridder as its next music director, effective with the 2027-2028 season, and with the title of music director-designate as of September 2025.
+In November 2025, ENO announced that Mollica is to stand down as its CEO in the summer of 2026.

 Repertoire

 The company has aimed to present the standard operatic repertoire, sung in English, and has staged all the major operas of Mozart, Wagner and Puccini, and a wide range of Verdi's operas.
 Under Mackerras and his successors the Czech repertoire has featured strongly, and a broad range of French and Russian operas has been presented.
 The company has for decades laid stress on opera as drama, and has avoided operas where vocal display takes precedence over musical and dramatic content.
 In addition to the operatic staples, ENO has a history of presenting new works, and latterly of commissioning them.